 Organizations Avoiding a Fully-Remote System

-If your company is not interested in moving to a fully remote system, you are not alone.
+If your organization is not interested in moving to a fully remote system, you are not alone.
 While many work to amplify the benefits of WFH in a hybrid approach, it’s clear that it’s a balanced hybrid.

 For instance, the previously-mentioned Amazon is allowing for WFH while also investing in corporate office space in six US cities as outlined in Forbes.
-The article notes some of the reasons why companies are taking a hybrid approach, largely centered around flexibility.
+The article notes some of the reasons why organizations are taking a hybrid approach, largely centered around flexibility.
 Those who want or need WFH can do so.
 Those who benefit more from in-person work can return, with technology to support their activities.

 Microsoft is a good example of this.
 The tech giant allows employees to work from home permanently for less than 50 percent of their working week.
 Additionally, managers can approve permanent remote work if staff request it.